goFrendiAsgard/zaruba/docs/tasks/core.startNvmService.md

-                    beforeCheck : Script to be executed before check service readiness. afterCheck  : Script to be executed before check service readiness. finish      : Script to be executed after start service or check service readiness.
+                    beforeCheck : Script to be executed before check service readiness. afterCheck  : Script to be executed before check service readiness. finish      : Script to be executed after start service or check service readiness. ports       : Port to be checked to confirm service readiness, separated by new line.
-                  Common lconfig:
-                    ports: Port to be checked to confirm service readiness (e.g: [9000]) TASK TYPE     : Service Task
+  TASK TYPE     : Service Task
   PARENT TASKS  : [ core.startService ]
   START         : - {{ .GetConfig "cmd" }}